Nusa Lembongan Bali, Indonesia Travel Guide

 Iconic bridge connecting Lembongan and Ceningan, a popular photo spot.

-insights into the island's natural and historical aspects.
+insights into the island's natural and of the past aspects.

 The island's natural characteristics play an useful role in its the environment and its inhabitants and local livelihood.

-The surrounding the water is celebrated for their rich biodiversity and incredible dive sites.
+The surrounding the water is celebrated for their abundant plant and animal life and incredible dive sites.

 Many professional dive centers offer courses and fun dives.

-How Nusa Lembongan connects to its larger sister island, offering more exploration.
+How Nusa Lembongan island connects to its larger sister island, offering more exploration.

 A day trip to Nusa Penida from Lembongan is highly recommended for expanded sightseeing.